-After facing a criminal charge or an outstanding warrant, contacting a criminal defense attorney in Phoenix as soon as possible can help you avoid additional charges for missing a court date.
+After facing a criminal charge or an outstanding warrant, contacting a team of experienced Phoenix criminal defense attorneys as soon as possible can help you avoid additional charges for missing a court date.
 An attorney will not only defend you in trial, he or she will also help you keep track of court dates, paperwork, and other matters in your case.

 Missing a court date is a fairly regular occurrence in the court system, and the right attorney may easily resolve the matter without further consequences.
 For more information regarding missed court dates and court appearances, contact Orent Law Offices today.